 Foreign currency transaction gains and losses are recorded in "General and administrative expenses" in the Consolidated Statements of Income.
-We recognized net foreign currency transaction gains of \$0.1 million in both the three months ended June 30, 2013 and 2012.
+We recognized net foreign currency transaction gains of less than \$0.1 million and \$0.4 million in the three and nine months ended December 31, 2013, respectively, and foreign currency transaction losses of \$0.1 million in both the three and nine months ended December 31, 2012.
 The net foreign currency transaction gains and losses recorded in "General and administrative" expenses include settlement gains and losses on forward contracts disclosed below.

 To date, we have selectively hedged our exposure to foreign currency transaction gains and losses on the balance sheet through the use of forward contracts, which were not designated as hedging instruments.
-The duration of forward contracts utilized for hedging our balance sheet exposure is generally one month.
-As of June 30, 2013 and March 31, 2013, we did not have any forward contracts outstanding.
-We recorded net realized losses in general and administrative expenses of approximately \$0.2 million in the three months ending June 30, 2013 and 2012.
+The duration of forward contracts utilized for hedging our balance sheet exposure is generally one to three months.
+As of December 31, 2013 and March 31, 2013, we did not have any forward contracts outstanding.
+We recorded net realized gains (losses) in general and administrative expenses related to the settlement of forward exchange contracts of approximately \$0.1 million and (\$0.2) million in the three and nine months ended December 31, 2013, respectively, and net realized (losses) of (\$0.1) and (\$0.2) million in the three and nine months ended December 31, 2012, respectively.
 In the future, we may enter into additional foreign currency based hedging contracts to reduce our exposure to significant fluctuations in currency exchange rates on the balance sheet.